erc-dharma/project-documentation/stylesheets/README.md

 ![](https://github.com/erc-dharma/project-documentation/blob/master/stylesheets/images/new_transformation4.png)

 Click on this button to visualize your file.
 If all is well, your Web browser will open a new tab that displays the inscription.
-If not, please contact me so that I can amend the code.
+If not, please contact the Data Manager.

 ## How to use the XSLT for inscriptions
 - Go `Document>Transformation>Configure Transformation Scenarios...` or click on the `Configure Transformation Scenarios` in the tools bar